hoangl8696/NordSoftwareTest/README.md

 React, it is highly ineffience so far when compare coding time with result.
 Ionic2 + Angular 2 perform much better.

 ## Developing guide:
- Follow https://github.com/facebookincubator/create-react-app to create the create-react-app template for the application Download or clonse the repo to your desktop
+ Follow https://github.com/facebookincubator/create-react-app to create the create-react-app template for the application.
+ Download or clonse the repo to your desktop.
- Open your favourite code editor, open terminal, locate to the directory of the newly downloaded file Transfer all file from src folder of the newly downloaded file to the create-react-app template Type in terminal npm start
+ Open your favourite code editor, open terminal, locate to the directory of the newly downloaded file.
+ Transfer all file from src folder of the newly downloaded file to the create-react-app template.
+ Type in terminal npm start.

 ## Developer logs:
 ### 3-4-2017